Credit Card Processing

 • Debit card surcharging is prohibited in Illinois (and also illegal in all 50 states).

-• Illinois just passed a landmark bill that prohibits card networks, banks, and processors from charging interchange fees on tax and gratuity—which goes into effect on July 1, 2025.
+• Illinois passed a landmark bill that prohibits card networks, banks, and processors from charging interchange fees on tax and gratuity—was set to take effect on July 1, 2026.

 These are the key highlights, but there’s a lot more to unpack about credit card surcharging in Illinois.